 The protocol of performing sediment loading analyses to inform watershed management planning efforts has been adopted by the Mobile Bay NEP Project Implementation Committee and incorporated into the CCMP five-year Ecosystem Restoration and Protection Strategy.
-With watershed management planning underway for Fowl River and anticipated for Dog River and Bon Secour River watersheds, sediment analyses for Dog River and Bon Secour River are complete, and analyses for the Fowl River watershed is near complete.
+Sediment analyses for the Fowl River complex is complete, Wolf Bay and West Fowl River are currently being analyzed, and analyses of Fly Creek, Deer River, and Apalachee-Tensaw are anticipated to begin during FY 2017-2018.